 In the images below you'll notice hill walking boots are a lot more rigid and don't flex as much.

-More information can be found on this subject in our 'How to choose walking boots' video below, hosted by GO Outdoors founder John Graham
+More information can be found on this subject in our 'Which walking boot is right for me?' video below, hosted by Charlie from GO Outdoors

 In all GO Outdoors stores we offer a full boot fitting service, with footwear experts on hand and ramps to to mimic walking on a slope, so that you can be sure to find a pair of boots that are right for your feet.
 However not everyone can get to one of our stores, and if you're looking to find the right fit by yourself, then we have a few tips for you to try out: